johanneshilden/lets-parse/untyped-lambda-calculus/README.md

 ### Applications

 The last type of term is application.
-First, we will look at something that is not going to work.
+Looking at the production rules for the context-free grammar of the language we are trying to describe, we have something like the following:

+T → α      <br />
+T → (T)    <br />
+T → λα.T   <br />
+T → T T    <br />
+α → x | y | ... <br />

+Translating this into code,

 ```haskell
 badterm :: Parser Term